Quad bike death prompts coroner to call for mandatory safety standards

 On May 3, 2015, farm assistant Kaye Marie Blance was found dead underneath an overturned quad bike on the Westport farm she worked at.

-Blance had worked at the Tram Road Dairy Unit for about six months prior to her death,
+Blance had worked at the Tram Road Dairy Unit for about six months prior to her death.

 The quad bike she was riding overturned in a creek-bed on the farm as she was checking for leaks in the irrigator.